 Feather River

-Visual observation of exceedance plots and differences in modeled mean monthly temperatures by water year type between alternatives and the NAA in the Feather River LFC below the Fish Barrier Dam and in the HFC at Gridley Bridge and the mouth indicates that water temperatures would be predominantly similar among alternatives during the period of presence of both life stages of Pacific and river lamprey (Appendix 6C, River Temperature Modeling (HEC5Q and Reclamation Temperature Model), Tables 6C-16-1a to 6C-16-4c, Tables 6C-18-1a to 6C-18-4c, Tables 6C-19-1a to 6C-19-4c; Figures 6C-16-1 to 6C-16-18, Figures 6C-18-1 to 6C-18-18, Figures 6C-19-1 to 6C-19-18).
-At all locations, mean monthly water temperatures for all months within all water year types under Alt 1A and Alt 1B were within ±1°F of the NAA.
-Water temperature modeling results for Alt 2 and Alt 3 were similar to those of Alt 1 at all locations.
+Visual observation of exceedance plots and differences in modeled mean monthly temperatures by water year type between alternatives and the NAA in the Feather River LFC below the Fish Barrier Dam and in the HFC at Gridley Bridge and the mouth indicates that water temperatures would be predominantly similar among alternatives during the period of presence of both life stages of Pacific and river lamprey (Appendix 6C, Tables 6C-16-1a to 6C-16-4c, Tables 6C-18-1a to 6C-18-4c, Tables 6C-19-1a to 6C-19-4c; Figures 6C-16-1 to 6C-16-18, Figures 6C-18-1 to 6C-18-18, Figures 6C-19-1 to 6C-19-18).
+At all locations, mean monthly water temperatures for all months within all water year types under Alternatives 1A and 1B were within 1°F of the NAA.
+Water temperature modeling results for Alternatives 2 and 3 were similar to those of Alternative 1 at all locations.

-Results of the analysis of exceedance above water temperature index values or occurrence outside index ranges for Pacific and river lampreys in the Feather River from Appendix 11B, Fisheries Impact Assessment Methods, Table X are presented in Appendix 11D, Fisheries Water Temperature Assessment, Table X through Table X. In the LFC below the fish dam, there would be no differences in exceedance of water temperature indices for any life stage of both lampreys between Alt 1A and Alt 1B compared to the NAA in any month or water year type.
-In the HFC, for each life stage in each month and water year type for both lampreys, the difference in percent of days exceeding each index value between the NAA and Alt 1A and between the NAA and Alt 1B would be <5%, with some isolated exceptions.
-Below Thermalito Afterbay in June of dry years, there would be a 5.6% reduction in water temperatures outside the spawning and egg incubation index range of 50°F to 64°F for both lampreys under both Alt 1A and Alt 1B compared to the NAA.
-Below Thermalito Afterbay in July of critical water years and August of dry years, there would be 8.3% and 5.6% reductions, respectively, in exceedance above the ammocoete rearing and emigration index value of 72°F for both lampreys under Alt 1A and Alt 1B compared to the NAA.
-At the Feather River mouth in July of below normal and dry water years, there would be 7.1% and 5.6% increases, respectively, in exceedance above the 72°F ammocoete rearing and emigration index value for both lampreys under Alt 1A and Alt 1B compared to the NAA.
-Also, at the Feather River mouth in September of critical water years, there would be 8.3% increases in exceedance above the juvenile rearing and emigration index value of 72°F under Alt 1A compared to the NAA.
-Results of the water temperature exceedance analysis for Pacific and river lamprey for Alt 2 are identical to those for Alt 1A.
+Results of the analysis of exceedance above water temperature index values or occurrence outside index ranges for Pacific and river lampreys in the Feather River from Appendix 11B, Table 11B-3 are presented in Appendix 11D, Table 11D-230 through Table 11D-241.
+In the LFC below the fish dam, there would be no differences in exceedance of water temperature indices for any life stage of both lampreys between Alternatives 1A and 1B compared to the NAA in any month or water year type.
+In the HFC, for each life stage in each month and water year type for both lampreys, the difference in percent of days exceeding each index value between the NAA and Alternatives 1A and 1B would be <5%, with some isolated exceptions.
+Below Thermalito Afterbay in June of Dry Water Years, there would be a 5.6% reduction in water temperatures outside the spawning and egg incubation index range of 50°F to 64°F for both lampreys under both Alternatives 1A and 1B compared to the NAA.
+Below Thermalito Afterbay in July of Critically Dry Water Years and August of Dry Water Years, there would be 8.3% and 5.6% reductions, respectively, in exceedance above the ammocoete rearing and emigration index value of 72°F for both lampreys under Alternatives 1A and 1B compared to the NAA.
+At the Feather River mouth in July of Below Normal and Dry Water Years, there would be 7.1% and 5.6% increases, respectively, in exceedance above the 72°F ammocoete rearing and emigration index value for both lampreys under Alternatives 1A and 1B compared to the NAA.
+Also, at the Feather River mouth in September of Critically Dry Water Years, there would be 8.3% increases in exceedance above the juvenile rearing and emigration index value of 72°F under Alternative 1A compared to the NAA.
+Results of the water temperature exceedance analysis for Pacific and river lamprey for Alternative 2 are identical to those for Alternative 1A.